samsamfire/gocanopen/docs/od.md

 | 1021  | Store EDS                     | yes         |
 | 1022  | Storage Format                | yes         |

+Check [configuration](configuration.md) on how to access these entries.

 These entries are different than regular OD entries as they use special extensions that can perform various operations on the running CANopen node.
 You can define your own CANopen extensions for this, you need to create two functions :